 Walking around London museums can make you hungry, but luckily you don't have to go far to find quality food and drink.
 These museum restaurants offer the chance to relax and enjoy a coffee or meal in beautiful surroundings.

-The British Museum's Court Restaurant overlooks the magnificent 19th-century Reading Room.
-Choose from afternoon teas (including a Viennese Tea with traditional Demel chocolate cake), and classic European dishes such as salmon risotto and Indian butter chicken.
+The British Museum's Great Court Restaurant overlooks the magnificent 19th-century Reading Room.
+Choose from afternoon teas, light lunches, meals and small plates such as charcuterie and cheeses washed down with a comprehensive range of wines and spirits.
 Look out for special menus reflecting current exhibitions.

 Camden Arts Centre Café

 Have a look around Camden Arts Centre's free exhibitions and then enjoy a bite to eat in the café overlooking the garden.
 There's an array of tasty salads, sandwiches, pastries and homemade cakes, plus an excellent range of teas and coffees.
 If the weather is good, you can eat al fresco, making this a great place for families.

 Rum & Sugar is housed in a Grade I listed warehouse on the dockside, built in 1802, which was used to store rum, molasses, coffee and cotton from the West Indies.
 Today, you can enjoy seasonal British dishes such as oysters, steaks and fish and an eclectic list of rums, cocktails, beers and wines.Find Prices